7 Lower Glute Exercises for an Effective Underbutt Workout

-Anatomically speaking, there isn’t really an “underbutt” muscle… however, we can target the muscle fibres in the lower glutes and top of the hamstrings to really strengthen, tone and sculpt this part of the body.
+Anatomically speaking, there’s no single “underbutt” muscle, but we can absolutely target the muscle fibres in the lower glutes and upper hamstrings to strengthen and sculpt this specific area.

 ADVERTISEMENT